Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

-Getting started with the NRLP tool: instructions for installing software, setting up Neo4J, running a basic simulation, exploring the database, and making advanced changes to the parameters
+#Getting started with the NRLP tool: instructions for installing software, setting up Neo4J, running a basic simulation, exploring the database, and making advanced changes to the parameters

-#Install required software
+#1.
+Install required software

 ##Install Neo4J’s free community version for individuals: https://neo4j.com/download/